Baoshan Yunnan, China Travel Guide

 No formal short-term language programs.
 Local interaction, augmented by translation apps, serves as the main way to learn Mandarin phrases.

 Local festivals related to agriculture, ethnic traditions, or Buddhist holidays happen throughout the year.
-Dates vary annually.
+The dates are different annually.

 Participate in tea or coffee harvesting.